 - Sure - just plot the DFA a1 and HR in the "Features" file.

-- Over a series of many "agreement" comparsions, Fatmaxxer appears to track most closely with Kubios HRV software.
+- Over a series of many "agreement" comparisons, Fatmaxxer appears to track very closely with Kubios HRV software.

 How do I reproduce your published study protocol?

 - The following procedure was used to indicate at what level of running intensity (as VO2 or HR) the DFA a1 would cross a value of .75: DFA a1 was calculated from the incremental exercise test RR series using 2 minute time windows with a recalculation every 5 seconds throughout the test.
 Two minute time windowing was chosen based on the reasoning of Chen et al. (2002).
 The rolling time window measurement was used to better delineate rapid changes in the DFA a1 index over the course of the test.
 Each DFA a1 value is based on the RR series 1 minute pre and 1 minute post the designated time stamp.
 For example, at a time of 10 minutes into the testing, the DFA a1 is calculated from the 2 minute window starting from minute 9 and ending at minute 11 and labeled as the DFA a1 at 10 minutes.
 Based on a rolling time recalculation every 5 seconds, the next data point would occur at 10:05 minutes (start 9:05 minutes and end 11:05 minutes).